-Now, I’m going to be a bit more specific here, and assume they mean a craft book, as writing a fiction and non-fiction books are very different.
+Now, I’m going to be a bit more specific here, and assume they mean a craft book, as writing fiction and non-fiction books are very different.
 I would know, I have one of those too.
-But its true, non fiction and fiction are MASSIVELY different.
+But its true, non-fiction and fiction are MASSIVELY different.

 The Possible Negatives

 Well, negative first.
 The good news is that whilst there are negatives, they aren’t that bad.
 In fact, I get a kick out of the extra pressure, but I know a lot of people, including Genevieve Brading (Floss & Mischief) who had some seriously tight deadlines.